comsci-uwc-isak/unit-1-project-Michellinian/README.md

 echo "structure created successfully"
 ```

-### 2. Create a program where the argument is printed in the middle of the box
+### 2. Code for showing message to the user
+This program prints the message for the user in a box created
 ```sh
 #!/bin/bash